 If you’re looking to work with a financial advisor, you may be confused by the different types of licenses and certifications they hold.
 Below, we list some common ones as well as what these credentials allow advisors to do.

-- Series 31: Permits advisors to sell managed futures, which are pooled commodities futures.
+- Series 31: This permits advisors to sell managed futures, which are pooled commodities futures.

-- Series 26: Allows practitioners to supervise those who sell funds, variable annuities and life insurance
+- Series 26: This allows practitioners to supervise those who sell funds, variable annuities and life insurance.

-- Series 24: Required to manage branch activities at a broker-dealer
+- Series 24: This is required to manage branch activities at a broker-dealer.

-- Series 6: Allows professionals to sell packaged investment products like mutual funds, variable annuities and unit investment trusts (UITs).
+- Series 6: This allows professionals to sell packaged investment products, like mutual funds, variable annuities and unit investment trusts (UITs).

-- Series 3: Permits brokers to sell commodity futures contracts, generally considered among the riskiest publicly traded investments.
+- Series 3: This permits brokers to sell commodity futures contracts, generally considered among the riskiest publicly traded investments.

 When you’re shopping around for a financial advisor, you should always seek what kind of licensing he or she holds.
 The Series 7 license stands out in the industry, because practitioners must pass one of the longest and most rigorous exams in the industry to obtain it.
 This license not only allows them to sell most securities, but it also means they have extensive knowledge around financial topics.
 FINRA administers the exam.
 Thus, those who hold this title must live up to strict standards when it comes to client relations.